The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: The proof of Theorem .

+Since we can construct the end neighborhoods as above, we obtain the affine structures for points of $\mathcal U$ by using partition of unity and pasting the results as in \cite{dgorb}.
+To show that the local inverse is a continuous map for the compact open $C^r$-topology we only need to consider compact suborbifolds in $\orb$, and we use the fact that the conjugating maps of above Lemmas \ref{lem:3}, \ref{lem:4}, and \ref{lem:5} depend continuously on $\mathcal U$.

 Also, finally, we need to prove the local injectivity of $\hol$ as in the last step of the proof of Theorem \ref{thm:affine}.
-Given two structures in a sufficiently small neighborhood of the deformation space, we show that if their holonomy homomorphisms are the same, then we can isotopy one to the other using vector fields as in \cite{dgorb}.
-Here, our orbifolds are not necessarily compact but has a Riemannian metric at the union of its end neighborhoods that is flow-invariant under the end vector fields.
-These end vector fields will be uniformly $C^1$-bounded by a small uniform constant depending on how close the two structures are in $C^2$-sense in a compact subset of the universal cover.
-Hence, it is sufficient to estimate differences of maps in a compact submanifolds and the estimates will propagate to the end.
-This completes the proof of Theorem \ref{thm:affine}.
+Given two structures $\mu_0$ and $\mu_1$ in a neighborhood of the deformation space, we show that if their holonomy homomorphisms are the same, then we can isotopy one in the neighborhood to the other using vector fields as in \cite{dgorb}.